adambard/learnxinyminutes-docs/powershell.html.markdown

 10 * 2  # => 20
 35 / 5  # => 7.0

-# Powershell uses banker's rounding
+# Powershell uses banker's rounding,
-# Meaning [int]1.5 would round to 2 but so would [int]2.5
+# meaning [int]1.5 would round to 2 but so would [int]2.5
-# division always returns a float.
-You must cast result to [int] to round
+# Division always returns a float.
+# You must cast result to [int] to round.
 [int]5 / [int]3       # => 1.66666666666667
 [int]-5 / [int]3      # => -1.66666666666667
 5.0 / 3.0   # => 1.66666666666667